-a Get an aviation weather forecast, heed what it says, and make a carefully reasoned GO/NO GO decision.
-Do not let 'Get-there/homeitis' influence your judgement.
+Get an aviation weather forecast and make a carefully reasoned 'Go/No Go' decisions.
+Do not let 'Getthere/home-itis' influence your judgement.
 Establish clearly in your mind the current en-route conditions, the forecast and the 'escape route' back to good weather.
 Take account of the freezing level.
 Plan a more suitable route if you are likely to fly over high ground which may be cloud covered.

-b The various methods of obtaining aviation weather, (including codes) are available in a small booklet 'GET MET'.
-This is available free from CAA Safety Promotion.
-Please send SAE, address at end.
+The various methods of obtaining aviation weather (including codes), are available in a small booklet 'GET MET'.
+This is available free from the Met Office.

-c Know the conditions that lead to the formation of piston engine icing (see Safety Sense Leaflet 14A).
-Know the Flight Manual/Pilot's Operating Handbook instructions regarding the use of Carb heat or Engine anti-ice and comply with them.
-Include Carb Air Temp and OAT in your regular scan of Ts and Ps.
+Know the conditions that lead to the formation of piston engine icing.
+Know the Flight Manual/Pilot's Operating Handbook instructions regarding the use of Carb heat or engine anti-ice and comply with them.
+Include Carb Air Temp and OAT in your regular scan of Ts & Ps.

-d Beware of turbulent and windy conditions, especially if your experience is limited.
+Beware of turbulent and windy conditions, especially if your experience is limited - know the wind limits (if applicable) for the helicopter type you fly.

-e In wet weather beware of misting of windshield and windows, especially when carrying wet passengers.
+In wet weather beware of misting of windshield and windows, especially when carrying wet passengers.

-3.4 Winter Flying
+Winter Flying

-a In addition to much of the information in Safety Sense Leaflet 3C 'Winter Flying', helicopter pilots should also beware of 'white-out', due to blowing snow, when landing on a snow covered surface. b It should also be noted that there are NO general aviation helicopters cleared for flight in icing conditions.
+Pilots should be aware of 'white-out', due to blowing snow, when landing on a snow covered surface.

+It should also be noted that there are NO general aviation helicopters cleared for flight in icing conditions.
 You must use weather forecasts to avoid snow and icing conditions.

-c Wear warm clothing in case of heater failure or a forced/ precautionary landing - you can't put them on in flight!
+Wear warm clothing in case of heater failure or a forced/precautionary landing - you can't put them on in flight!

-d A Canadian gyroplane accident was the result of the pilot's eye balls freezing, he lost control and crashed.
+A Canadian gyroplane accident was the result of the pilot's eye balls freezing.
+He lost control and crashed!

-e If operating from an icy surface, take care to open and close the throttle slowly and lead with the appropriate yaw pedal to avoid the possibility of the helicopter rotating on the spot.
+If operating from an icy surface, take care to open and close the throttle slowly and lead with the appropriate yaw pedal to avoid the possibility of the helicopter rotating on the spot.
+Be aware also of frozen skids and possible dynamic rollover situations.

-3.5 VFR Navigation
+VFR Navigation

-a Use appropriate current aeronautical charts, ready folded to show the planned track, it may be too late when you are airborne.
+Use appropriate current aeronautical charts (it is a legal requirement to carry a current map), ready folded to show the planned track.

-b Check NOTAMs, Temporary Navigation Warnings, AICs etc for changes issued since your chart was printed or which are of a temporary nature, such as an air display, or ATC frequency change.
-(Internet site <http://www.ais.org.uk>.)
+Check NOTAMs etc... for changes issued since your chart was printed or which are of a temporary nature, such as an air display, or ATC frequency change.
+(Internet site www.ais.org.uk).